marikadu/ApolloRaamatud/README.md

 ## ApolloRaamatud

-Using Selenium with Java I created autimated tests:
+Using Selenium with Java I created automated tests:
 - MoominAvailableTest: Verify whether the first Moomin book is available in the Apollo online store.
 - PurchaseTest: Verify steps of purchasing a product from the first available store.